Musician and ecologist, Bernie Krause once said: "A great silence is spreading over the natural world even as the sound of man is becoming deafening".

 - Creating protected areas

 - By taking care of the habitats in which animals and plants live, we can protect entire ecosystems made up of hundreds of different species.
 This can be especially beneficial to less-attractive species who may not receive as much funding and support.
 For example, while a love of tigers may encourage you to support the preservation of Indian rainforests, the less attractive – and highly endangered - purple-nosed frog will certainly appreciate your efforts too!
 Sometimes areas are protected by their remoteness.
-For example, despite its cold and seemingly-inhospitable appearances, Antarctica is an important site for biodiversity.
+For example, despite its cold and seemingly inhospitable appearances, Antarctica is an important site for biodiversity.
 However, as human range and technology expands and develops, this passive protection is rapidly disappearing.
-For example, in 2012, the conservation status of the emperor penguin was downgraded from ‘Least Concern’ to ‘Near Threatened’ – in a large part due to habitat destruction, human disturbance, and tourism.
+For example, in 2012, the conservation status of the emperor penguin was downgraded from ‘Least Concern’ to ‘Near Threatened’.
+This is due to habitat destruction, human disturbance, and tourism.
+Plus, studies suggest that emperor penguins have a more than 1 in 3 likelihood of quasi-extinction (a population decrease of 95%) by 2100 due to climate change (source).
 So, while establishing protected areas can be helpful for reducing biodiversity loss, they need to be complemented by good legislation to be truly effective.

 What about human art?
 The creativity goes way back...